jeremy-r-mayer/subcurmudgeon.github.io/README.md

 ---
-title: Hello.
+title: Hello,
-subtitle: This is a space for the things I share and the things I expect to forget.
+subtitle: My name is Jeremy.
 ---

+This is a space to share some things, and for things I expect I'd forget.

 Please feel free to look around.